ethereum/public-disclosures/README.md

 #### About disclosures
-Traditionally in software, it is often expected for security vulnerabilities to be immediately announced, thus giving operators an opportunity to take protective measure against attackers.
+Traditionally in software, it is expected for security vulnerabilities to be immediately announced, thus giving operators an opportunity to take protective measure against attackers.

 Vulnerabilies typically take two forms:
 1. Vulnerabilies that, if exploited, harm the software operator.
 In the case of an execution layer client or consensus layer client, examples would be: